-Figure 38: Intense bands were observed for TRIOBP-1 in different brain regions in I/A protein fraction, not correlating to diagnosis status.
+Figure 36: Significant I/A TRIOBP-1 accumulation in FC of AD patients.
 The samples were collected from suicide victims (S), control individuals (C), and patients with either AD (A), SZ, or MDD (D) diagnosis.
-Analysis of samples included Western blot with anti-TRIOBP-1 antibody and appropriate secondary antibody for visualization.
+Analysis of samples included Western blot with anti-TRIOBP-1 antibody and appropriate secondary antibody for visualization (A - F).
 Samples were anonymized and randomly loaded on acrylamide gels.
-Visualization was performed with an ECL kit and on a ChemiDoc MP Imaging System, while the band signal intensity was quantified with Image Lab software (Bio-Rad).
-Additionally, the samples were normalized to a loading control (LC) containing the pooled sample.
+Visualization was performed with an ECL kit and on a ChemiDoc MP Imaging System.
+Intensity of TRIOBP-1-specific bands was quantified with Image Lab software (Bio-Rad) and normalized to total protein (G - J).
+Additionally, the value of CRMP1/total protein for each sample was normalized to LC.
+Samples were grouped based on the diagnosis status and brain region: control (CTRL), suicide victims (S), and patients with AD or MDD diagnosis.
 The samples with highly intense bands are marked with a red asterisk ().
+Data on the graphs is presented as AVE +/- SEM and statistically analyzed with one-way ANOVA with Tukey's multiple comparisons test.
+All sample groups were compared, but only the pairs with significant differences are shown on the graph, with p values marked as follows: p < .05 () and red line, p <.001 (), p <.001 ().
 Abbreviations: L: left hemisphere or R: right hemisphere, BAx: Brodmann area number x, FC: frontal cortex, LOG: lateral orbitofrontal gyrus, PC: parietal cortex, SFG: superior frontal gyrus, TC: temporal cortex, PiFC: piriform cortex.